tikv/website/content/docs/5.1/concepts/explore-tikv-features/fault-tolerance.md

 ### Step 2.
 Import data to TiKV

-On another terminal session, use [go-ycsb](https://github.com/pingcap/go-ycsb) to launch a workload of writing data to the TiKV cluster.
+Start a new terminal session, and use [go-ycsb](https://github.com/pingcap/go-ycsb) to launch a workload of writing data to the TiKV cluster.

 1. Clone `go-ycsb` from GitHub.